 In the third quarter of 2010, we generated \$84.6 million of underwriting income, compared to \$167.7 million in the third quarter of 2009.
 The decrease in underwriting income was driven primarily by an \$87.1 million increase in net claims and claim expenses, as a result of the New Zealand earthquake which resulted in underwriting losses of \$80.2 million in the third quarter of 2010 and impacted our third quarter of 2010 combined ratio by 26.9 percentage points, as shown in the table below.
-We generated a net claims and claim expense ratio of 40.6%, an underwriting expense ratio of 32.0% and a combined ratio of 72.6%, in the third quarter of 2010, compared to a net claims and claim expense ratio, an underwriting expense ratio of 13.0%, 30.3% and 43.3%, respectively, in the third quarter of 2009.
+We generated a net claims and claim expense ratio of 40.6%, an underwriting expense ratio of 32.0% and a combined ratio of 72.6%, in the third quarter of 2010, compared to a net claims and claim expense ratio, an underwriting expense ratio and a combined ratio of 13.0%, 30.3% and 43.3%, respectively, in the third quarter of 2009.

 Gross premiums written decreased \$75.7 million to \$126.7 million in the third quarter of 2010, compared to \$202.4 million in the third quarter of 2009.
 Our catastrophe premiums decreased \$19.0 million, or 17.7% in the third quarter of 2010, compared to the third quarter of 2009, principally reflecting the deterioration of attractive market conditions on a risk-adjusted basis in our core markets.
 Our specialty reinsurance premiums decreased \$2.9 million, or 11.4% in the third quarter of 2010, compared to the third quarter of 2009, primarily due to reductions in several lines of business due to softening market conditions, as discussed in more detail below.
-Our Lloyd's unit generated \$8.8 million of premium in the third quarter of 2010, compared to the third quarter of 2009, primarily due to our crop insurance line of business as a result of the receipt of updated acreage reports for the 2010 crop year, combined with the overall softening market conditions in the Insurance segment's commercial multi-line, commercial property and personal lines property lines of business.
+Our Lloyd's unit generated \$8.8 million of premium in the third quarter of 2010, also reflecting the adverse impact of unattractive prevailing market conditions.
+Gross premiums written in our Insurance segment decreased \$67.6 million in the third quarter of 2010, compared to the third quarter of 2009, primarily due to our crop insurance line of business as a result of the receipt of updated acreage reports for the 2010 crop year, combined with the overall softening market conditions in the Insurance segment's commercial multi-line, commercial property and personal lines property lines of business.